faosorios/SpatialPack/README.md

 -   Computes Tjostheim's coefficient and its asymptotic variance for two spatial sequences defined on the same locations on the plane.
 -   Performs an hypothesis testing based on a modified version of the correlation coefficient.
 The test provides a decision rule to elucidate whether the two processes are spatially correlated or not.
 The spatial sequences need to be defined on the same locations on the plane.
 -   Computes de codispersion coefficient for a specific direction h on the plane.
--   Provides a plot for the codispersion coefficient versus the lag distance *h* for isopropic processes.
+-   Provides a plot for the codispersion coefficient versus the lag distance *h* for isotropic processes.
 -   Functions for image processing and computing the spatial association between images are also provided.

 ## Citation